Zion Williamson NBA Preview vs. the Mavericks

-Zion Williamson's New Orleans Pelicans match up versus the Dallas Mavericks at 7:00 PM ET on Sunday.
+The New Orleans Pelicans, Zion Williamson included, take the court versus the Dallas Mavericks on Tuesday at 8:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Below, we break down Williamson's stats and trends to help you pick out the top prop bets.
+With prop bets available for Williamson, let's break down some stats and trends to help you find good wagers.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.